collm2023/collm2023.github.io/calls.markdown

 ## Formats

 We welcome original contributions describing applied research work in the LLM research field.
 Follow-up papers of more theoretical articles that describe specific challenges of productionizing LLMs in real-world applications are also welcome.

-We will accept the following paper formats:
-* **Long papers** of original, unpublished research.
-Long papers must not exceed 8 pages, excluding references and appendices.
-Final versions will be given an additional page of content.
-Submissions must be anonymized.
-* **Short papers** of original, unpublished research.
-Short papers must not exceed 4 pages, excluding references and appendices.
-Final versions will be given an additional page of content.
-Submissions must be anonymized.
-* **Non-archival extended abstracts** with either previously-published content or content related to in-progress, unfinished work.
-Extended abstracts must be limited to 2 pages or fewer, excluding references and appendices.
-Anonymization is not required.
+Contributions can be: full papers (up to 8 pages excluding references), or short papers (up to 4 pages excluding references).
+Papers must be written in English and formatted according to the Springer LNCS guidelines.
+Author instructions, style files, and the copyright form can be downloaded here, following the ECML-PKDD 2023 submission guidelines.

 Papers must be written in English and formatted  according to the [Springer LNCS guidelines](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines).
 Author instructions, style files, and the copyright form can be downloaded here, following the ECML-PKDD 2023 submission